 After an established diagnosis of dementia, there are several steps and actions that usually follow:

 After a diagnosis, it is important to take it one day at a time and to use the resources and support available to manage the disease in the best possible way.
-Getting an early diagnosis and access to the right care and support can help to improve the quality of life for the person affected and their family.
+Early diagnosis and access to the right care and support can help to improve the quality of life for the person affected and their family members.

 The Dementia Association offers advice and support.